verdaccio/verdaccio/website/translated_docs/zh-TW/logger.md

 title: "Logger"
 ---

 As with any web application, Verdaccio has a customisable built-in logger.
 You can define multiple types of outputs.
+You can define multiple types of outputs.

 ```yaml
 # console output